-For applications in the normal admissions round parents should use the co-ordinated admission application process arranged by their home local authority (regardless of which local authority the school is in).
-Parents can use this process to express their preference for a minimum of three state-funded schools, in rank order.
+For applications in the normal admissions round parent(s)/carer(s) should use the co-ordinated admission application process arranged by their home local authority (regardless of which local authority the school is in).
+Parent(s)/carer(s) can use this process to express their preference for a minimum of three state-funded schools, in rank order.

-Parents will receive an offer for a school place directly from their local authority.
+Parent(s)/carer(s) will receive an offer for a school place directly from their local authority.